dickmao/gat/README.rst

 Given a debian-based Dockerfile, `gat` runs the build on a preemptible Google Compute Engine (gce) instance and retrieves the results from a Google Cloud Storage (gcs) bucket.

+-or-

+Given a debian-based Dockerfile, `gat` runs the build on an AWS spot instance and retrieves the results from an S3 bucket.

 Please `read the docs <https://dickmaogat.readthedocs.io>`_.

 .. |doc-status|